Natalie de Blois

 Natalie Griffin de Blois (April 2, 1921 – July 22, 2013) was an American architect.
-Entering the field in 1944, she became one of the earliest prominent woman in the male-dominated profession.
+Entering the field in 1944, she became one of the earliest prominent women in the male-dominated profession.
 She was a partner for many years in the firm of Skidmore, Owings and Merrill.
-Her notable works include the Pepsi Cola Headquarters, Lever House, and the Union Carbide Building in New York City, the Equitable Building in Chicago, the low-rise portions of the Ford World Headquarters in Dearborn, Michigan, and the Connecticut General Life Insurance Company Headquarters in Bloomfield, Connecticut.
+Her notable works include the Pepsi Cola Headquarters, Lever House, and the Union Carbide Building in New York City; the Equitable Building in Chicago; the low-rise portions of the Ford World Headquarters in Dearborn, Michigan; and the Connecticut General Life Insurance Company Headquarters in Bloomfield, Connecticut.
 Several of de Blois' buildings are among the tallest woman-designed buildings in the world.
 She later taught architecture at the University of Texas in the 1980s and 1990s.